KarenHarley/KarenHarley/README.md

 ### Hi there 👋 My name is Karen!

 - 💻 Programing/coding is a hobby that I am very passionate about!
-- 🔭 I’m currently working on a few projects to enhance and practice my programing skills...
+- 🔭 I’m currently working on a few personal projects to enhance and practice my programing skills...
 - 🌱 As of now, I am continuing to learn programing, databases, and Linux in depth.
 - 💬 Ask me about ANYTHING related to projects and programing with Javascript.
 - 📫 How to reach me: Email me at: karenharley88@gmail.com